praveer09/praveer09.github.io/_posts/2014-06-13-functional-programming-for-the-object-oriented-minds.markdown

 Firstly, the above mentioned steps of _initializing a list_, _looping_ and _adding to a list_ are a set of instructions given to the computer to solve the problem at hand.
 Clearly we see that the focus has been shifted from
 ___what to do___ to ___how to do___.
 Secondly, the ___mutable variable___ `filteredProducts` can cause problems when
 the complexity of the code increases.
-Such style of coding is called imperative or declarative programming.
+Such style of coding is called __imperative__ or __declarative programming__.

 ## The functional way of writing code

+Now let's see how we can implement the functionality using functional programming paradigm.

 {% highlight java %}
 public List<Product> findProductsWithPriceLessThan200(final List<Product> products) {